 Were you involved in a motor vehicle accident where the other driver did not remain at the scene of the crash?
-Emanuel Balams represents "hit and run" collision victims from his office in Sandy Springs and throughout the greater Atlanta area.
-He works to recover compensation from all available resources.
+ReShea Balams represents “hit and run” collision victims from her office in Sandy Springs and throughout the greater Atlanta area.
+She works to recover compensation from all available resources.

 Criminal charges for leaving the scene of an accident can have consequences for the victim in a civil case for money damages against the negligent driver.
 Call us to find out how much your case might be worth if you were injured in a hit and run crash.

-Balams Law Group helps clients from College Park, Riverdale, Norcross, Forest Park, Decatur, Duluth, Lawrenceville, Milton, East Point, Dunwoody, Smyrna, Marietta, Alpharetta, Johns Creek, Roswell, and Sandy Springs.
+The Balams Firm helps clients from College Park, Riverdale, Norcross, Forest Park, Decatur, Duluth, Lawrenceville, Milton, East Point, Dunwoody, Smyrna, Marietta, Alpharetta, Johns Creek, Roswell, and Sandy Springs.

 Let our firm review your case to see how we can help by calling (404) 445-2005 right now to set up a free legal consultation.